 RA301.1 Worst-case testing of atmospheric venting systems.
 Buildings or dwelling units containing a Category I or II atmospherically vented appliance; or a Category III or IV direct-vent or integral vent appliance drawing combustion air from inside of the building or dwelling unit, shall have the Combustion Appliance Zone (CAZ) tested for spillage, acceptable draft and carbon monoxide (CO) in accordance with this section.
-Where required by the code official or other authority having jurisdictionauthority having jurisdiction, where one exists, testing shall be conducted by an approved third party.
-A written report of the results of the test shall be signed by the party conducting the test and provided to the code official or other authority having jurisdiction, where one exists.
+Where required by the code official or other authority having jurisdiction, testing shall be conducted by an approved third party.
+A written report of the results of the test shall be signed by the party conducting the test and provided to the code official or other authority having jurisdiction.
 Testing shall be performed at any time after creation of all penetrations of the building thermal envelope and prior to final inspection.